 I get asked a lot how I can stay ahead of the huge workload that we get at certain times of the year?
 Believe me it is easy to fall behind so for the next few days I will be giving out some tips on staying caught up.

 Tip 1 – Don’t put off to tomorrow what you can do today!

 If you have something that needs to be done – DO IT NOW!!!
-When I get a job in to print or I have to edit photos from a shoot I try to get to it immediately not putting it off for another day, can be a challenge but it is worth it.
+When I get a job in to print or I have to edit photos from a shoot I try to get to it immediately.
+Not putting it off for another day can be a challenge but it is worth it.
 Then the workload does not keep building!

 Putting it off will not do any good, the work will not get easier.
-What will more than likely happen is you will get more work and more work and find yourself getting further behind and you will feel like you are never going to get out from the pile of work and get to a point you are ready to give up.
+What will more than likely happen is you will get more work and find yourself getting further behind.
+Then you will feel like you are never going to get out from the pile of work and want to give up.

 Work on things as they come up and not only will your clients love it but you will feel better!